Image Courtesy: Tourism Tasmania & Nick Osborne

 The rocky mountain sides now exhibit surreal pink and grey tones caused by the conglomerate rocks that make up the mountains.
 Whilst Queenstown is still an active mining region it’s also become a popular tourist destination with a range of local shops and galleries to explore.

 Things to do in Queenstown

-This tour operator offers three fascinating tours of the local region these include; lost mines ancient pines, historic lake Margaret hydro tour and the Mount Lyell underground mine tour.
-Located at 24 Sticht St, Queenstown.
+This tour operator offers some fascinating tours of the local region, these include; lost mines ancient pines and historic Lake Margaret hydro tour, Mountain Heights, Wildlife Nights and the 4x4 mine seeker tour that will take you underground!

 This unique world class steam railway takes you back through the West Coast’s history.
 Travel through the rugged west coast wilderness from the comfort of the fully refurbished carriages.
 Located at Driffield Street, Queenstown

 The Paragon Theatre in Queenstown Tasmania was built in 1933 in true art deco style.
 Showing pre 1960's movies, you can sit back and relax or have a nice dinner whilst watching the movie.
 For a small fee, take a self-guided tour of the theatre to discover its history with proceeds going towards the continued restoration of the building.